-Nuclear Proliferation and the Risk of Nuclear War: Experimental Tests
+Nuclear Proliferation and the Use of Nuclear Options: Experimental Tests

-The causes and prevention of nuclear war are critical to human survival but difficult to study.
-Causal inference requires evidence of positive effects on nuclear war, but observations of nuclear war are neither available nor desirable.
-I circumvent the observational constraint with an experimental design that evaluates the relationship between the number of nuclear actors and the risk of nuclear conflict.
-I isolate the strategic aspect of the problem, using simple N-player nuclear-option games in laboratory experiments that manipulate the number of players with nuclear option, the alliance structure and the retaliation technology.
-Results show that decisions are largely peaceful at N=2 despite the existence of nuclear options with a relative first-strike advantage; but a jump in the number of nuclear actors makes one more likely to choose the nuclear option.
-The findings highlight an avenue of research that evaluates theoretical mechanisms of nuclear war experimentally, moving a highly important topic beyond pure theory.
+The causes and prevention of nuclear war are critical to human survival but difficult to study empirically, as observations of nuclear war do not actually exist in the real world.
+The literature on nuclear war has remained largely theoretical as a consequence.
+To circumvent the observational constraint, this article investigates the impact of proliferation with laboratory-based nuclear-option games that experimentally manipulate the number of players (N) with a nuclear option.
+Results show that decisions are mostly peaceful in the dyadic N=2 condition despite the existence of nuclear options with a relative first-strike advantage.
+However, a jump beyond N=2 in the crisis interaction significantly sharpens the propensity to use the nuclear option.
+The findings highlight an avenue of research that evaluates mechanisms of nuclear war experimentally, moving research beyond the theoretical domain.